Killing of Craig DeLeeuw Robertson: 2018 incident

 In August 2018, two Google Fiber employees knocked on Robertson's door with the intent to work on a utility pole in his back yard.
 When Robertson did not answer, they accessed the pole and started work.
 Per police reports, he allegedly pointed a handgun at the workers and started yelling at them when he saw them.
 Law enforcement officers responded, at which time Robertson was holding an AR-15 rifle he refused to put down.
 A police report said his actions "...triggered a bit of a stand off", though Robertson eventually lowered the gun; no charges ended up being filed.
 Law enforcement stayed on the scene while the Google Fiber employees finished the installation.

-Fox local affiliate Fox News 13 submitted a public records request to obtain the body camera footage from the incident.
+Salt Lake City TV station KSTU submitted a public records request to obtain the body camera footage from the incident.
 The footage was released by Fox 13 on August 18, 2023.

 2022–2023 threats

 In September 2022, Robertson allegedly posted online, "The time is right for a presidential assassination or two.
 First Joe then Kamala!!!"
 He also allegedly posted a picture of a rifle captioned, "My democrat eradicator!!!"
-Robertson also allegedly threatened New York Attorney General Letitia James and had "patriotic dreams" of shooting Governor of California Gavin Newsom with "my S&W M&P 9mm" and shooting US Attorney General Merrick Garland "dead center in his forehead".
+Robertson also allegedly threatened New York attorney general Letitia James and had "patriotic dreams" of shooting Governor of California Gavin Newsom with "my S&W M&P 9mm" and shooting US attorney general Merrick Garland "dead center in his forehead".
 In November 2022, he indicated he had nine firearms including at least three rifles and intended to buy an additional three for "getting ready for the 2024 election cycle."

 In March 2023, Robertson allegedly posted a photo of a nickel that he shot in the year 1982 from 100 yards with a caption reading, "Well, I did it to Jefferson right on the temple.
 Bet I can do it to old Joey and save the world!!!"
 On March 18, Robertson made a threat on Truth Social directed at the Manhattan district attorney: